27escape/kvstore/README.md

 # kv

 I initially created this repo to allow CLI apps to access simple key-value stores.
 It has now grown beyond that.
+It now provides access to data within a JSON file, performing basic get/put operations, operations on numbers such as incr and decr, operations on arrays (e.g. push, pop, shift, unshift), as well as providing search functionality.

-There are several different modules like this on [NPM](https://www.npmjs.com/search?q=kvstore), this is my effort and helps on my Javascript/NodeJS learning journey.
+There are several different modules like this on [NPM](https://www.npmjs.com/search?q=kvstore); this is my effort and helps on my Javascript/NodeJS learning journey.
 One big differentiator is that it also provides array, increment/decrement and find functions over and above the usual get/set methods normally provided.

 Updates to the store file happen when any data is added or taken from it, this does mean that it is slower than performing a periodic write, however it does mean that data will not be lost by a crash or application termination.